UniMath/agda-unimath/src/synthetic-homotopy-theory/universal-property-pushouts.lagda.md

         ( is-equiv-map-codomain-equiv-arrow g' (right-map-span-diagram 𝒮) e))
 ```

-### Extending pushouts by equivalences of span diagrams
+### Concatenating pushout squares and equivalences of span diagrams

 Given a commutative diagram where `(i , j , k)` form an
 [equivalence of span diagrams](foundation.equivalences-span-diagrams.md),